Skip to contents

 Here we run a simple example with 3 population strata at equilibrium.
 We use ramp.xds::make_parameters_X_hMoI_xde to set up parameters.
 Please note that this only runs the human population component and that most users should read our fully worked example to run a full simulation.

-We use the null (constant) model of human demography (HH constant for all time).
-While HH does not appear in the equations above, it must be specified as the model of bloodfeeding (β\beta) relies on HH to compute consistent values.
+We use the null (constant) model of human demography (H constant for all time).
+While H does not appear in the equations above, it must be specified as the model of bloodfeeding (β) relies on H to compute consistent values.

 The Long Way